Atlantic Yards

 Litigation filed by P.C.
 Richard to enforce the terms of a 2006 letter of intent between the retailer and FCRC guaranteeing P.C.
 Richard a space in a new building at the site delayed GFCP moving forward with plans for Site 5.
 In October 2021, the parties settled.

-Transferring density from the arena block to Site 5 will require a modification to the general project plan, and an environmental impact statement.
+Transferring density from the arena block to Site 5 requires a modification to the general project plan, and an environmental impact statement.
 The only approval required, however, is from the ESD board, which is controlled by the Governor.
 More than tripling the density allowed at Site 5 would greatly increase the value of its development rights, which GFCP is allowed to sell under the terms of the project agreements.
 There is no requirement to construct affordable housing or provide any other type of public benefit at Site 5 currently shown in Exhibit M to the project agreements.